paulosuzart/paulosuzart.github.io/_posts/2021-11-16-ocaml-improved.md

   end
 ```

-To comply with the solution we needed a way to get a `empty` container, whatever it is.
+To comply with the solution, we needed a way to get an `empty` container, whatever it is.
 We need a way to `add` elements to it.
-And, as you will see with the improved logic using patter matching with guards, we need a way to look up into the container, here represented by `contains`.
-I know, you Java developer will be thinking: These interfaces are commong in the [Collections framework](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/Collection.html), why the heck are you creating an interface for it?
+And, as you will see with the improved logic using pattern matching with guards, we need a way to look up into the container, here represented by `contains`.
+I know, you Java developer will be thinking: These interfaces are common in the [Collections framework](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/Collection.html), why the heck are you creating an interface for it?
 Well...

 Comparisons apart, here is what we call `CHAR_CONTAINER`.
-Something that has the provided signature so our solution function can rely on it instead of forwarded arbitrary functions.
+It represents something with the provided signature, so our solution function can rely on it instead of forwarded arbitrary functions.
 How would a conformant implementation for Sets look like?
 Here we have it:

 ```ocaml
 module SetContainer =